Katy has been making beauty products at home for years and strongly believes you can get professional results at home with enough research!

 To make this mask extra effective I give my face a gentle steam before applying.
 Use the few minutes you're waiting for the gelatin to cool to do a quick steam.
 I just use a pot of boiling water on the stove.
 This opens up your pores so the mask can do its work.

-Peel-Off Mask for Dull or Dry Skin
+For Dull or Dry Skin

 - Start with a dry, clean face.